Skip to main content

 Scope and Contents

 This collection contains 65 envelopes created during the Civil War with unique illustrations.
-Most of them are black, but three are addressed to James H. Luther and four are addressed to members of the Waymire family.
+Most of them are blank, but three are addressed to James H. Luther and four are addressed to members of the Waymire family.

 Dates